Project funding for public-engagement activities

 All applications are evaluated by a committee.
 The members of the committee will be presented on KOROs website before the application deadline.

 KORO shall inform applicants in writing of the decision.

 Only errors in case processing, legal application and factual basis may be appealed to the Ministry of Culture.
 The deadline for complaints is three weeks from the announcement of the decision.
 The complaint shall be sent to KORO.

-You may apply for KORO to contribute as producer, co-producer or partner.
+You may apply for KORO to contribute as co-producer.
 The precise arrangements will be made with each applicants on a case-by-case basis.

 KORO may impose a condition that the funding is earmarked for specific parts of the project.

-The municipality or county municipality that is granted funding and / or production assistance is responsible for the implementation of the project and decides how it is organized.
+The municipality or county municipality that is granted funding is responsible for the implementation of the project and decides how it is organized.
 It is a requirement that the project is led by a professional art project manager.